AM1467/AM1467.github.io/README.md

 # SQL-Draw
 SQL Draw is a database modeling application, based on the Entity - Relationship Model, which is a high-level conceptual model used in database design.
 SQL Draw offers a range of tools so that users can create Entity - Relationship diagrams describing databases.
 Also, SQL Draw can convert an ER diagram to PostgreSQL code.
+You can have access to the application by following the link: https://am1467.github.io/

 # About